 Ken Follett is one of the world’s best-loved novelists.
-His latest book, Edge of Eternity – the final novel in his Century Trilogy – went straight to the No.1 position on bestseller lists in the USA, Spain, Italy, Germany and France.
+His latest book, A Column of Fire – the third novel in his Kingsbridge Series – went straight to the No.1 position on bestseller lists in the USA, Spain, Italy, Germany and France.

 He burst into the book world in 1978 with Eye of the Needle, a taut and original thriller with a memorable woman character in the central role.
 The book won the Edgar award and became an outstanding film starring Kate Nelligan and Donald Sutherland.

 He went on to write four more best-selling thrillers: Triple; The Key to Rebecca; The Man from St Petersburg; and Lie Down with Lions.
 Cliff Robertson and David Soul starred in the miniseries of The Key to Rebecca.
 In 1994 Timothy Dalton, Omar Sharif and Marg Helgenberger starred in the miniseries of Lie Down with Lions.